Medical Information

 the reduction of MACE was not impacted by age, sex, race, ethnicity,

-BMI at baseline, or level of renal function impairment
+BMI at baseline, or level of renal function impairment1

-ARR, absolute risk reduction; CI, confidence interval; CVOT, cardiovascular outcomes trial; HR, hazard ratio; RRR, relative risk reduction; SOC, standard of care.
+ARR, absolute risk reduction; BMI, body mass index; CI, confidence interval; CVOT, cardiovascular outcomes trial; HR, hazard ratio; MACE, major adverse cardiovascular event; MI, myocardial infarction; PAD, peripheral arterial disease; RRR, relative risk reduction; SOC, standard of care.

 Learn about Wegovy® and MACE risk reduction